b.1844 – d.1910 – Victorian Star of Stage –

 Throughout his theatre life, Byron is often associated with Mr. Horace Wheatley (of Wheatley & Traynor), I like to think they were more than colleagues as they seem to work together often.

-The 1861 Census shows a 16 year old Byron living at home (27 Maskell Street, Chorlton) with his father John, a hot water apparatus maker.
+The 1861 Census shows a 16-year-old Byron living at home at 27 Maskell Street, Chorlton with his father John, a hot water apparatus maker.
 His mother Mary and sisters Isabella and Mary-Ann are also listed.
-Byron’s occupation is listed as a Millwright (someone who maintains mill machinery), so it would seem that his father expected Byron to become an engineer.
+Byron’s occupation is listed as a Millwright (someone who installs, dismantles, maintains, repairs, reassembles, and moves machinery in factories), so it would seem that his father expected Byron to become an engineer.

 When Byron was 19 years old in 1863, his father John passed away.

-In what seems to have a most enjoyable and non-serious match, we see that Byron failed to score.
-The match was thus early decided in favour of the OCC.
-A midnight reunion, after Little Em’ly had retired for the night, terminated a most enjoyable day.
+In what seems to have been a most enjoyable and non-serious match, we see that Byron failed to score.
+The match was thus early decided in favour of the O.C.C.
+The local newspaper reported that, “a midnight reunion, after Little Em’ly had retired for the night, terminated a most enjoyable day.“

-Byron’s sister Isabella died in Q2-1874, and Byron’s next child, a girl born Jan 1875 was named after his late sister, Isabella.
+Byron’s sister Isabella died in Q2 1874, and Byron’s next child, a girl born in Q1 1875 was named after his late sister, Isabella.
 He must have thought a great deal of his sister.
 Byron then suffered another tragedy when his wife Mary Ann passed away aged 35 in 1877, when he was just 32.

 Byron (35), now a widower, remarried in 1879, to Elizabeth Groves (28).
 This time witnessed by his Brother-in-law Frederick Millo (married to his youngest sister Mary Jane) and Elizabeth’s sister Mary Ann.